-MEALS & BEVERAGES: Meals as included on our itineraries are either buffet meals and/or table d'hôte.
+12. MEALS & BEVERAGES: Meals as included on our itineraries are either buffet meals and/or table d'hôte.
 Meals ordered through room service are not included and must be paid directly to the establishment.
 Alcoholic beverages, soft drinks, and bottled water are included only where indicated on the itinerary.
 Unless specifically mentioned in your itinerary, all drinks (both alcoholic and non-alcoholic) are to purchased and paid directly to the establishments.

-OPTIONAL TOURS, EXCURSIONS AND TRIP EXTENSIONS: It is our intent to operate any Optional Extensions on a private group basis.
-However, should the number of participants be of an insufficient level, we reserve the right to either -
+13. OPTIONAL TOURS & EXCURSIONS AND TOUR EXTENSIONS: It is our intent to operate any optional tours & excursions and tour extensions on a private group basis.
+However, should the number of participants be of an insufficient level, we reserve the right to either